Mold can grow on any organic material, including common building materials like wood, drywall, and insulation

 Unfortunately, even you have mold only in the basement or crawl space, its spores will rise throughout the home.
 The reason for this is called the "Stack Effect".
-Because of the stack effect, warm air rises in the home and exits through the upper levels and attic.
-As it does, a vacuum is created on the lower levels which draws air upwards from the basement and crawl space.
-Anything in that air- including mold spores, humidity, dust mite feces, and odors, will be drawn into the main area of the home where you breathe.
+The stack effect is what causes warm air to rise in the home and exit through the upper levels and attic.
+As this happens, a vacuum is created on the lower levels which draws air upwards from the basement and crawl space.
+Anything in that air - including mold spores, humidity, dust mites, and odors - will be drawn into the main area of the home, which obviously is where you breathe.

 Cleaning and removing crawl space and basement mold with bleach or biocides is only a temporary solution.
 Mold remediation of this type can eliminate mold in the short term, but unless the reason that it was there in the first place is not eliminated, there's nothing stopping house mold from returning.
 To worsen the situation, Human Ecology magazine reports that dead mold can still cause allergic reactions as well, and microscopic mold spores that were not removed can lay dormant for years while they wait for the opportunity to grow.
 Additionally, while mold resistant coatings may keep mold off the surfaces they contact, mold will still have a surface to grow on unless you can also coat your ventilation ducts and every piece of organic material that enters the house.

 Mold will grow anywhere where it can find moisture, warmth and food, and mold will grow on anything organic in the basement